 Early-Career Research Engagement.
 In addition to providing research training and exposure to UG experience, this award will support 3 GR positions (1 at BU, 1 at UCM, 1 at UW-M) and one postdoctoral scientist at UNM, who in addition to acquiring the skills described above will help manage a large field- and lab-intensive project, and mentor the UG and GR students.
 At BU, the GR student will enroll in the CURE course (Fall 2022) and later serve as Teaching Assistant (Fall 2024).
 This GR student will lead the publication of a paper on diet-microbiome linkages as proposed above, in collaboration with students from the CURE course.
 This plan to mentor students and aspiring educators to collaborate on publishing course-based research builds on PI Kartzinel’s track-record of publishing prior course-based research (Kartzinel et al. 2012, Kartzinel et al. 2015b).
 Kartzinel has demonstrated potential for success in sustaining this CURE program, since 95-100% of prior students in this program rated their experience ‘effective’ or ‘very effective.’
 At UCM, this award will support one GR researcher for 3 years, whose thesis will center on the development and investigation of both consumer foraging models as well as diffusion mapping techniques used to compare high-dimensional foraging strategies.
-The UCM GR student will lead the development and serve as first author on 2-3 manuscripts focused on applying consumer-resource models to small mammal communities and the utility of diffusion mapping to investigate behavioral niches, and present results at professional meetings during [Years 2 and 3].
+The UCM GR student will lead the development and serve as first author on 2-3 manuscripts focused on applying consumer-resource models to small mammal communities and the utility of diffusion mapping to investigate behavioral niches, and present results at professional meetings during Years 2 and 3.
 The UCM GR will also gain teaching/mentoring experience by participating in annual project meetings.
 The proposed work will also support two early career researchers at UW-M (GR, PI), both of whom will participate as instructors and mentors in the annual field course.
 The UW GR will design a thesis and lead 1-2 manuscripts centered on seasonal- and interannual variation of forage phytochemistry in a semi-arid ecosystem and, with mentorship from Dr. Oliveira (see Senior Personnel), will develop chemical networks that will be integrated into consumer foraging models.